Everest Base Camp Helicopter Tour With Landing

 EBC Heli Fly

-What are the major attractions of the Everest Base Camp with a helicopter?
+What are the major attractions of the Everest Base Camp Helicopter Tour?

 In addition to the stunning views of the Himalayas and the high-altitude landscape of Nepal, this tour offers a number of other noteworthy features that will entice you to choose this adventure.